CoRT: Complementary Rankings from Transformers: Proposed Approach

 \section{Proposed Approach}

-With \projname{} we describe a first-stage ranking model that acts as a complementary ranker to existing term-based retrieval models such as BM25.
-To achieve this, we make use of local interactions \cite{shen14} and sample negative training examples from BM25 rankings.
+We describe a first-stage ranking model that acts as a complementary ranker to existing term-based retrieval models such as BM25.
+To achieve this, we make use of a transformer-based pretrained language model and its inherent ability to make use of token-level local interactions.
+Its complementary behavior is further supported by negative sampling from BM25 rankings.